lorossi/just-memes-telegram/README.md

 SQL would probably have made more sense, but since the data is very little and already in a structure that is similar to something that can be represented via JSON, the choice fell on the latter.
 I have worked with MongoDB before, so it didn't take long to choose the DBMS.

-It wasn't hard to convert all the code, since the data I am saving can be easily converted into JSON.
+Honestly, it wasn't hard to convert all the code.
 By making use of the new Python 3 `dataclass` classes, the jump into the "future" *(MongoDB came out in 2009, so what?)* was nothing more than a couple of hours *(and about 150 commits)* away.

 #### Installing MongoDB